Northeast Kingdom Waste Management District

 Residents can contract with a local compost hauler for convenient, curb-side collection services.

-Before you begin collecting food waste, its important to know what is and is not accepted in your chosen compost program.
+Before you begin collecting food waste, its important to know what is considered food waste and whats accepted in your local program.
+The information below pertains to the food scrap drop-off program offered in many NEKWMD towns.

 Composting Food Scraps in the NEKWMD is easy and convenient.